Downtown hosts several wonderful festivals each year!

 Thirsty Orange Brew Extravaganza!
-Saturday, April 8 The annual craft beer festival, held each year in April, welcomes back the Tennessee Championship of Beer, which is a medal competition among commercial breweries as well as a Home Brew Competition.
-RAnked as one of the Top 5 Beer Festivals in the country by Beer Yeti, attendees will get to taste some of the best craft beers being poured this year.
+The annual craft beer festival, held each year in April, welcomes back the Tennessee Championship of Beer, which is a medal competition among commercial breweries as well as a Home Brew Competition.
+Ranked as one of the Top 5 Beer Festivals in the country by Beer Yeti, attendees will get to taste some of the best craft beers being poured this year.
 Proceeds from the festival will benefit Trout Unlimited.

 The Blue Plum Festival of music and art is always the first weekend in June.
 Musicians have been announced, on both free and ticketed stages.
 Surprisingly, it’s not a festival about a fruit.
 The name, Blue Plum Festival, is in honor of the 1800’s rural post office serving an area in East Tennessee that would become known as Johnson City.